 Who says your edible landscape can’t be a little exotic?
 A smart substitute for Dracaneaca (which is just one of many garden plants that are poisonous to cats and dogs), lemongrass is a grassy-herb used extensively in Asian cuisine.
 And, although it needs at least 6 hours of sunlight a day to thrive, this low-maintenance herb is actually taller and brighter than most common Dracaneaca cultivars.
 My tip: Use lemongrass as a centerpiece by planting it at the back or center of your planter, and then surround it with low-maintenance, fast-growing veggies (like lettuce and radishes) or pest-repelling plants (like marigolds).

 Lush, fragrant and low-fuss, Thai basil is an ideal herb for an edible landscape.
-It's actually quite pretty, with deep green and dark purple foliage.
+It’s actually quite pretty, with deep green and dark purple foliage.
 And, when it flowers, the purple stalk tips are topped with pretty, petite purple flowers.
-Harvest at will, water well, and dandle incessantly to release its wonderful aroma.
+Harvest at will, water well, and handle incessantly to release its wonderful aroma.
+(Side note: basil is one of many herbs that it’s easy to incorporate into a vertical garden.)

 Edible Flowers for Edible Landscapes